How to Find an Electrician Job When You’re Just Starting Out

 Contacting I-TAP or signing up for a class now is also a great way to find jobs.

 Believe it or not, many of our students have referred one another both to us for electrical training, and for jobs as well.
-If you send us a message through our contact form, or give us a call at (916) 269-9263, you’ll have a chance to see what we have to offer, and may even have the chance to talk to some of our current students.
+If you send us a message through our contact form, or give us a call at (916) 269-9263, you’ll have a chance to see what we have to offer, and talk to some of our current students.

 Take the time to ask them how they got jobs, what it’s like starting out as a new trainee electrician, and if they have any ideas where you can get your foot in the door.
 You’ll discover that our students, and electricians in general, are a supportive and helpful bunch.